 - Heat the remaining 1 teaspoon of olive oil in the skillet.
 Add the onion and mushrooms, and cook until the vegetables are tender, 4 to 5 minutes.

 - Stir the quinoa and broth into the vegetables.
-Bring to a boil, then reduce cover, reduce heat and simmer for 15 minutes.
-Nestle the chicken into the quinoa and cook until the liquid is absorbed and the chicken is cooked through, about 15 minutes.
+Bring to a boil, then cover, reduce heat and simmer for 15 minutes.
+Nestle the chicken into the quinoa, and cook (covered) until the liquid is absorbed and the chicken is cooked through, about 15 minutes (total of 30 minutes).

 - Transfer the chicken to a plate.
 Stir the spinach into the quinoa.
 Serve with the chicken.
 Season to taste.